Estimating flow fields with Reduced Order Models: Error Evaluation

-for the reconstructed velocity and pressure fields, where $u_{\text{ref}}$ denotes the tangential velocity at the outer radius of the rotor and $p_{\text{ref}}$ the specific pressure difference between the suction- and pressure side of the pump.
+for the reconstructed velocity and pressure fields, where $u_{\text{ref}}$ denotes the rotational velocity at the outer radius of the rotor, $p_{\text{ref}}$ denotes the specific pressure difference between the suction- and pressure side of the pump, and the 2-norm is the norm induced by the dot product introduced in~\eqref{eq:innerProduct}.